 Lori's work with artists in all genres, as well as serving in art centers and in colleges informs her public work in Kansas and beyond.

-Click Writing Exercises and Inspiration for a writing prompt or an interesting writing link.
+Click Writing Exercises and Inspiration at the top for a writing prompt or an interesting writing link.
 These exercises were created at the beginning of the Covid-19 pandemic in the spring of 2020.

 In her new book, A Case for the Dead Letter Detective, Brack’s magical language weaves a world in which utterance exists at the knife-edge of loss.
 There the sky is the shade of a “flimsy blue aerogramme,” and her detective becomes a frustrated master “of other peoples’ catalogs of desire.”
 With its kinetic, sometimes absurdist language and improbably wonderful throughline, A Case is a brilliant found letter, a tour de force.